rffgrayson/odin-project/README.md

 # Odin Project

-This repository consolidates my practice projects from The Odin Project curriculum:
+This repository has all my practice projects from The Odin Project curriculum:

 ## 🔗 **Projects Included**